The following guidance has been produced by the University to support safe learning and teaching in physical environments:

 - Fire evacuation

-A one-page COVID-19: 10 Points to remember in a teaching space guide will also be clearly positioned in all teaching spaces.
+The one-page Physical Teaching: 10-point guidance resource will be clearly positioned in all teaching spaces.

 It can be difficult to know what to do or say when you see someone not following the guidance.
 We have also produced some strategies called How to say when it’s not OK to help you intervene that are designed to change behaviour while minimising friction or conflict.
 These strategies follow a key principle: